tindyc/quizijuana/README.md

 * By clicking on the "Submit" button in the contact form, if all the fields are filled correctly and in the right format, an email will be sent to the site owner and an alert will pop up.

 ### Navigation Testing
-* Both navigation bar at the Home and Contact page have been manually tested by Google Chrome DevTools and testing physically on devices including iPhone XS Max, 12 and LG G8, to ensure the ease of navigation on both full and hamburger-style menus across devices.
+* The navigation bar has been manually tested by Google Chrome DevTools and testing physically on devices including iPhone XS Max, 12 and LG G8, to ensure the ease of navigation on both full and hamburger-style menus across devices.
 * During manually testing, I noticed the hero-image and google map overlaid on top of the Navbar on both full and hamburger-style menus in the home page.
 This was resolved by adding style property value `z-index:999` in CSS.
 ![Image](assets/testing/navbaroverlay.png)
 * The collapsed Navbar displays correctly on mobile and smaller devices and looks much cleaner than having a full Navbar that takes up the top of the page.